Things to do in Amed

 One of the best things to do in Amed is to rent a scooter and take a ride through the mountain range, where you can see local rural life and tiny farming communities.
 The roads are also home to spectacular countryside and coastline views.
 Stop off and explore beaches like Tulamben or Lipah, or head up to the beautiful Berina Rice Terrace and Bukit Cinta, where you can see across to Mount Agung.

 We recommend taking a break for lunch at a family-owned warung in the hills—the perfect place to take in this incredible volcanic landscape.
-Try some delicious Indonesian dishes cooked from scratch, made with locally-grown produce from the region.
+We personally find the food at these local eateries the tastiest, so definitely try some delicious Indonesian dishes.

 6. Day Trip to See the Sunrise at Batur

 Hike to the top of the sacred volcano of Mount Batur at sunrise for incredible 360-degree views over the whole of Bali.
 The relatively easy hike still requires a very early start.
-However, you will be rewarded with stunning vistas as the sun rises over the hills and valleys, with gorgeous pink and orange clouds swirling below.
+However, you will be rewarded with stunning vistas as the sun rises over the hills and valleys.
+During this time, there are often gorgeous pink and orange clouds swirling below — we couldn’t stop taking it all in!

-You can also see the incredible black lava fields which were created by the 1968 eruption, hot rising steam rising out of small holes in the rock, and even wild monkeys!
+You can also see the incredible black lava fields that were created by the 1968 eruption, hot steam rising out of small holes in the rock, and even wild monkeys!

-Afterwards, head to Batur Hot Springs to soothe your tired muscles in warm volcanic mineral water, or take a relaxed wander to Batur Temple (Pura Jati), where you can take in the beautiful lake and mountain views.
+Afterward, head to Batur Hot Springs to soothe your tired muscles in warm volcanic mineral water, or take a relaxed wander to Batur Temple (Pura Jati), where you can enjoy the beautiful lake and mountain views.

 It is recommended to book a guided tour for the sunrise trek, as it includes return transport, an experienced local guide who will show you safely up the mountain in the dark, and even breakfast and a hot coffee at the top!